Peoples Temple Photo Gallery

 This site is managed and updated by Rebecca Moore.
 She invites you to contribute any and all additional photos you might have to this growing collection.
 She also asks that anyone who can identify the unnamed people in these and other photographs on this site to contact her.

-Special Note: Membership and passport photos of Temple members who died in Jonestown appear on the list of those Who Died under the individual’s name.
+Special Note: Membership and passport photos of Temple members who died in Jonestown appear on The Jonestown Memorial List under the individual’s name.
 These and other portraits, which come to us courtesy of the California Historical Society, also appear on the JonestownMemorial.com website.
 Please request permission to use any of these photographs by writing to Debra Kaufman at CHS.

 The Peoples Temple Collection at San Diego State University Special Collections

-Hundreds of photos are available at the San Diego State University Library’s SDSUnbound site.
-These include the Jones Family Memorabilia Collection and the Peoples Temple Collection (1972–1990).
-These collections can also be found going to the Islandora Advanced Search, and clicking on “All Collections.”
-The Jones Family Memorabilia Collection was donated by Stephan Jones, and contains personal photos and effects of Jim Jones, Marceline Jones, and other members of the Jones Family.
-The Peoples Temple Collection (1972–1990) contains photographs taken by the John V Moore Family on a visit to Jonestown in May 1978 (search within Peoples Temple Collection for “yellow album”; photographs taken by Rebecca Moore and Fielding McGehee on their visit to Jonestown in May 1979 (search within Peoples Temple collection for “yellow album”; and photographs acquired by the Moore Family (search within Peoples Temple Collection for “blue album.”)
+Hundreds of photos are available at San Diego State University Library’s Digital Collections.
+These include the Jones Family Memorabilia Collection, 1962–2002 and the Peoples Temple Collection, 1972–1990.
+These collections have a readily visible query box so that you can search within them for a particular image.
+The Jones Family Memorabilia Collection, 1962–2002 was donated by Stephan Jones, and contains personal photos and effects of Jim Jones, Marceline Jones, and other members of the Jones Family.
+The Peoples Temple Collection, 1972–1990 contains photographs taken by the John V Moore Family on visits to Jonestown in May 1978 and May 1979.
+Many photos in this collection are duplicates of photos in other collections.
 Some photographs are copyright-protected, so please contact the Head of Special Collections, Anna Culbertson for permission to reproduce items.

 California Historical Society Photos